AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/viewbox.md

 ### Example

-This simple example shows a `Viewbox` scaling up a circle uniformly (both stretch and direction are default).&#x20;
+This simple example shows a `Viewbox` scaling up a circle uniformly (both stretch and direction are default).

 ```markup
 <Viewbox Stretch="Uniform" Width="300" Height="300">